HAEdwin/homeassistant-exhaustion_tool/README.md

-# homeassistant-exhaustion_tool
+# Exhaustion tool for Home Assistant
 An resource exhaustion tool to find integrations that are exhausting resources.
 After restarting HA wait 20 seconds before updates occur.

-# Exhaustion Meter Sensors Explained
+Sensors

-This document explains each sensor provided by the Exhaustion tool and how it relates to the health of your Home Assistant system.

----

 ## Open sockets
 **What it does:**
 - Reports the total number of open network connections (sockets) on the system, including all TCP/UDP sockets in all states.